RoyzLevy/docker_project0/README.md

 Docker Compose:

-In order to do stuff more efficient - we will use docker-compose file.
+In order to do stuff more efficient - we will use docker-compose file, which will allow us to compose some containers running method in the same file.